marmadukeone/php-project-9/README.md

 Hello ebat'

 # TODO
-1. Create .env and Postgresql BD
+1. Create .env and connect from it
+2. Fix workflow